brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 14. Complex Types and Object-Relational

-In plain English, the original SQL world had simple types: numbers, strings, dates.
+The original SQL world had simple types: numbers, strings, dates.
 But the real world has nested data.
 A customer's "addresses" might be a list of multiple addresses, a product might have a JSON blob of optional specs, a delivery zone might be a polygon on a map.
 Modern databases support these complex types directly so you don't have to flatten everything into flat columns.
 The choice between relational tables, JSON columns, and other complex types is one of the most consequential design decisions for any modern app.
 Get it wrong and you're rewriting in two years.

 The relational model started with simple types (numbers, strings, dates).
 Modern SQL extends this: